NinNin-Bigfoot/book/src/zk/what-is-zk.md

 F --> H{Rejects access}

 ```
-OK now you will seen a briefly actor or component, in zk-snark
-next we will drive into each actor in zk-snark let go!!
+Now you will see a brief overview of the actors or components in zk-SNARK.
+Next, we will delve into each actor in detail.
+Let's begin!